 Associate Degree Nursing Program (ADN)

 This program prepares graduates for RN licensure.
 Up to 32 PNC nursing credits can be transferred to the Maria ADN program.
 Click here for more information on AAS Nursing Program.

-The Maria College Bachelor of Science is Nursing (BSN) degree completion program is designed for graduates of the accredited associate degree or diploma program in nursing who also hold a New York State unrestricted RN license, to complete the last two years of a four year bachelor's degree in nursing.
-Click here for more information on our BSN Degree Completion Program
+The Maria College Bachelor of Science (BS) Degree is Nursing program is designed for graduates of the accredited associate degree or diploma program in nursing who also hold an unrestricted RN license, to complete the last two years of a four year bachelor's degree in nursing.
+Click here for more information on our BS Degree in Nursing Program

 Click here for Gainful Employment Data.